radin-reth/lorem-rails/README.md

 **lorem-rails** allows you to mockup lorem text much easy in your rails application.

+because it is still in progressing, now you can only display simple greeting text.

 ## Installation

 Add this line to your application's Gemfile: